The Facebook website has set a new rule for paying US$100 to send messages to celebrities article cover image

 Legacy archive / noindex

-Facebook website establishes new rules for paying $100 to send messages to celebrities
+The Facebook website has set a new rule for paying US$100 to send messages to celebrities

 Republished with permission

-Facebook website establishes new rules for paying $100 to send messages to celebrities Since December 2012, Facebook, the largest social networking site in the United States (…
+>The Facebook website has set a new rule for paying US$100 to send messages to celebrities.
+Since December 2012, Facebook, the largest social networking site in the United States (…

 Local families

-Facebook sets new rules to charge US$100 to send messages to celebrities.
+>The Facebook website has set a new rule for paying US$100 to send messages to celebrities.
 Since December 2012, Facebook, the largest social networking site in the United States, has conducted a new charging experiment.
-It will cost US$100 to send an on-site message to Facebook founder Mark Zuckerberg or celebrities of the same level as him.
-Some analysts believe that Facebook’s move is another “asking for money” offensive from its 1 billion users.
-The person in charge of Facebook responded that this method is to try "to use economic signals to define the importance of information."
-The person in charge also said that for VIP users who receive paid information, this function automatically filters spam for them.
-If they receive a strange message, it means that a stranger really has something important to ask them.
+Send an on-site message to Facebook founder Mark Zuckerberg or a celebrity of his level will be charged $100.
+Some analysts believe that Facebook’s approach is another “money” attack from its 1 billion users.
+The person in charge of Facebook responded that this method is to try to “define the importance of information based on economic signals.”
+The person in charge also said that for VIP users who receive paid information, this function automatically filters spam messages for them.
+If they receive unfamiliar messages, it means that a stranger really wants to find something important for them.

 Sources and usage